Richly decorated wall in Spain as an example of Mudejar Architecture

 Horseshoe shaped, lavishly decorated archways and domes!

-The Chapel of Saint Bartholomew in Cordoba, Spain, is a fine example of Mudejar style architecture in Andalusia, Spain.
-Follow the link to a comprehensive post about this church to better understand its beauty.
+The Chapel of Saint Bartholomew in Cordoba, Spain, is a excellent example of Mudejar style architecture in Andalusia, Spain.
+Read my comprehensive post about this church to better understand its beauty.

-I took this video when I visited Cordoba, Spain with the main purpose of seeing this chapel.
+I took this video when I visited Cordoba, Spain for the first time.
+I went there with the main purpose of seeing this chapel.

 What is Mudejar style